 - What do a cohort of teacher education students see as the benefits of conducting a final dissertation project prior to entering the profession?

-- What are the differences between freshman (fits year) and senior (final year) students’ perspectives of the role of the classroom teacher in the 21st Century?
+- What are the differences between freshman (first year) and senior (final year) students’ perspectives of the role of the classroom teacher in the 21st Century?

 What to do once you Choose your Topic